-• All False hypotheses are kept because little redundancy is found in this set.
+- All the repeated True hypotheses are discarded to avoid redundancy. - All False hypotheses are kept because little redundancy is found in this set.

 The second rule allows considering more varied True hypotheses.
 The data in the two sets is resampled to balance the size of the sets.
 To do so, we consider the following rules: